Targeted Pain Relief. No Pills, No GI Side Effects.

 NNT for 50% Pain Reduction

-Topical diclofenac achieved a number-needed-to-treat of 1.8 — fewer than 2 patients treated for 1 to achieve 50% pain reduction in musculoskeletal conditions.
+Topical diclofenac achieved a number-needed-to-treat of 1.8 in acute musculoskeletal pain.
+Fewer than 2 patients treated for 1 to achieve 50% pain reduction (Derry 2015 Cochrane).

 5-17x